-The Governors have given careful consideration to the Charity Commission's general guidance on public benefit and have complied with the duty bestowed on them.
+In setting our objectives and planning our activities, the Governors have given careful consideration to the Charity Commission's general guidance on public benefit and have complied with the duty bestowed on them.
 The Academy provides education for the public benefit in the South Leicestershire area as well as a wide range of community programmes for the wider community.
 Facilities can be booked by the community and the Academy provides full day care nursery provision.